Written by Aaron R. Winston

 Significant compensation personal injury cases are the type of claim insurance companies are eager to avoid whenever possible, especially since those funds are their responsibility to repay.

-However, one of the tactics that an insurance adjuster might employ is to delay the negotiations to try and wear you and your legal team down.
+One of the tactics that an insurance adjuster might employ is to delay the negotiations to try and wear you and your legal team down.
 Mostly, they must use more care to assess the details surrounding your car accident claim, and that extra care takes more time and resources.

 The best way to summarize this is that the only thing insurance adjusters hate more than paying is overpaying.
 So, they will want to assess every dime to ensure it is relevant to the claim.

-Legal Complications With the Claim
+Legal Complications With the Car Accident Case

 While the monetary settlement is the primary reason for filing a personal injury claim, it is not the core of the process.
 At its heart, a personal injury claim remains chiefly a legal matter, with the settlement serving as a byproduct rather than the primary purpose.